vanus-labs/vanus-connect/connectors/sink-k8s/README.md

 }
 ```

-The Kubernetes Sink will extract `data` field write to Kubernetes cluster.
+The Kubernetes Sink will extract `data` field and write it to a Kubernetes cluster.

 ## Quickstart